LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Collatz-sequences.md

 ### The Basic Task

 For the purpose of the basic task, this is fairly straight forward.
-Here, we write a `collatz-seq` subroutine that, given an integer computes the next number in the Collatz sequence.
+Here, we write a `collatz-seq` subroutine that, given an integer computes the next term in the Collatz sequence.
 And we call that subroutine in a loop until we reach 1:

 ``` Perl6
 use v6;